tibormarias/quickgrate/README.md

 ## Development

 Want to contribute?
-I am grateful for any contribution, feel free to code it or write to me!
+I am grateful for any contribution, feel free to code it or message me!